connected-digital-energy-meter/cdem_docs/docs/03_firmware/README.md

 ![Successful Compilation](./images/compiled_successfully.png)

 After a couple of seconds the device should start to output messages to the serial monitor and the green LED on the board should blink with an interval of about 2 seconds.
+This means that the device is awaiting configuration.

 ![Serial Monitor](./images/serial_monitor.png)